We rounded up the best media players in the game for you and your living room

 Ya know how we highlighted the convenient Roku search feature across all platforms on your device?
 Yeah, well, the Fire Stick TV doesn't do that.

-Yes, the voice remote will pull up any streaming service you ask for ("Turn on HBO Max"), but if you ask the Fire TV Stick to find The Undoing, it will search for the show through Amazon instead.
+Yes, the voice remote will pull up any streaming service you ask for ("Turn on Max"), but if you ask the Fire TV Stick to find The Undoing, it will search for the show through Amazon instead.

 Then you'll have to resort to using the unfriendly way of typing with the little remote.